Arghh/Arghh.github.io/_posts/2015-08-25-C-Is-Wonderful.md

 Note-to-self: **Everything in C# is an object**

 Currently I'm learning about C and moving into C++.
 Those two, especially C, make C# look so safe and easy. (*Which it is of course!*)
-C seems so outdated I must say, but it's still used, but not as widely of course as C++ and it will be used for a long time even tho it's over 30 years old! (*talking here about C++ of course*).
+C seems so outdated, if I'm been honest, but yet it exist and is been learned.
+Not as widely of course as C++ but still.
+That language will never die or at least, it will be used for a long-long time after we are gone, even tho it's over 30 years old! (*talking here about C++ of course*).
 Easy explanation: it is just that much more **faster** than C#.

 I would not recommend C++ for a beginner like myself tho.
 I wrote some basic string manipulation [functions](https://github.com/Arghh/code-samples/blob/master/string.cpp) to practice the syntax and to compare it to C#, it was a pain in the ass.